The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in North Carolina, US

 Offers Telehealth

-Joel Gallagher is a Pediatrics provider in High Point, North Carolina.
+Joel Gallagher is a Pediatrics provider practicing medicine in High Point, North Carolina.
 Dr. Gallagher is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Allergic Rhinitis, Sinusitis, Pulmonary Alveolar Proteinosis, and Immunodeficiency with Hyper IgM Type 1.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Allergic Rhinitis, Sinusitis, Pulmonary Alveolar Proteinosis, and Immunodeficiency with Hyper IgM Type 1.

 Experienced in Pulmonary Alveolar Proteinosis